yagarea/Slimulator/README.md

 | `slimeTimeAffinityMultiplier` | (int) | 10 | Multiplier of weight of time on slime mold behavior (prioritizing unexplored and not recently visited places) |

 # Author
-This software was made by [Jan Černý](https://blackblog.cz/) for (MatSliz Research facility)[http://slimoco.ning.com/group/matsliz].
+This software was made by [Jan Černý](https://blackblog.cz/) for [MatSliz Research facility]([http://slimoco.ning.com/group/matsliz).
 If you have any questions about project and slime mold research visit [] or contact me on my email address.

 ## Contributions
 All pull requests are welcome.